That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

 The original Star Wars premiered on just 32 screens across the U.S. in 1977.
 This was to produce buzz as the release widened to more theaters.

 The British government coined the slogan, “Keep Calm and Carry on,” during World War 2 in order to motivate citizens to stay strong.
+Posters with the slogan were printed but never officially issued, and were only unearthed in 2000.

 Apple paid a couple $1.7 million dollars for their plot of land, which was only worth $181,700.